-Some medications may have the side effect of worsening acne.
+Some vitamins or medications may have the side effect of worsening acne.
+Most people aren't sensitive to this, but some individuals break out with high doses of B12.
 Ask your doctor or look at the side effects listed to find out if you might be taking one of the medications that cause acne.
 Of course, if you have to keep taking the medication, using a topical treatment like Curology can help stop those breakouts!

 Is acne genetic?
 Possibly — some studies show a correlation when a person’s parents have a history of acne.
 If this is the case, you can still do your best to control the above factors (stress, diet, etc.) and use a treatment such as Curology that’s right for you and your skin.